Page Contents:

 Sterling 6mm Cord on Amazon

-5mm cord
+5mm cords

 Teufelberger Tech Cord is a Polyester sheath over a Technora core.
 It is fairly stiff and has a fair amount of ‘memory’ (holds its shape after removal), which is characteristic of Technora core.
 A caliper measurement by JRB came out at approximately 5.5 mm, which is noticeably thicker than the cords below.
 It has an amazing 20.9 kN (4700 lb) MBS.
 JRB has tested it with good results on 8mm ropes.